ryanwentzel/ryanlwentzel.com/collections/_liturgies/daily-prayer-for-anxious-souls.md

 He descended to the dead.
 On the third day he rose again.
 He ascended into heaven,
-and is seated at the right hand of the Father.
+and is seated at the right hand
+&emsp;of the Father.
-He will come again to judge the living and the dead.
+He will come again to judge
+&emsp;the living and the dead.

 I believe in the Holy Spirit,
 the holy catholic Church,